pygate/pygate-gRPC/README.md

 ## Getting Started

-You can get started using `pygate_grpc` by installing it through the test PyPi repository.
+You can get started using `pygate_grpc` by installing it through the PyPi repository.

 ```
 pip install pygate_grpc